 Mental Health Liaisons to the Office on Aging - Four RCDMH Clinical Therapists are embedded at the two Riverside County Office on Aging locations (Riverside and La Quinta).
-They provide a variety of services and activities including: screening for depression, providing the CBT for Late Life Depression program, providing referrals and resources to individuals referred for screening, educating Office on Aging staff, and, other entities serving older adults about mental health related topics, as well as, providing mental health consultations for Office on Aging participants.
+They provide a variety of services and activities including: screening for depression, providing the CBT for Late Life Depression program, providing referrals and resources to individuals referred for screening, educating Office on Aging staff, and other entities serving older adults, about mental-health related topics, as well as, providing mental health consultations for Office on Aging participants.
 The Mental Health Liaisons provided individual therapy services to 51 older adults in FY12/13.
 Of those served 84% were female, 43% were ages 60-69 and 23% were 70 years of age and older.
+A proportion of clients under 60 years of age were also served by this program.
+One half of those under 60 were in the 50-59 age group, and the remainder were younger.
+The Office on Aging provides services to disabled adults as well as older adults, and some of the disabled adults were identified as clients that could benefit from this treatment model for depression.
+Rather than turn these clients away or refer them to some other program, the in-house liaisons provided services to them.

 CareLink Program: This program is an addition to the original PEI plan and was added as a means to reach more older adults who are at high risk of experiencing depression.
 CareLink is a care management program for older adults who are at risk of losing placement in their home due to a variety of factors.
 This program included the implementation of the Healthy IDEAS (Identifying Depression Empowering Activities for Seniors) model.
 Healthy IDEAS is a depression self-management program that includes screening and assessment, education for clients and family caregivers, referral and linkages to appropriate health professionals, and behavioral activation and is most often provided in the home.
 In FY12/13, 165 individuals were served through the CareLink program and of those, 24 people were identified as at risk for depression and were enrolled in the Healthy IDEAS program.
 Depressive symptoms for Healthy IDEAS participants did not show a significant decrease.
 As a result of this outcome program staff will receive additional coaching in the enrollment criteria for the program as well as the use of the model to ensure that program participants are receiving the model as it was designed.
 A Quality of Life survey was also given at the beginning and conclusion of the programs.
-There were positive changes reported with regards to how the participants felt about their emotional well being, their relationship with family, and their health in general.
+There were positive changes reported with regard to how the participants felt about their emotional well-being, their relationship with family, and their health in general.
 Changes were also positive in how participants spent their time with other people and the amount of relaxation in their life.
 Outcomes from the program were reviewed with the PEI Steering Committee and the recommendation was to include this within the PEI plan ongoing.